Provable Distributional Value Iteration under Partial Observability: Environments

-\paragraph{MiniGrid DoorKey (5x5)} This environment, adapted from the MiniGrid suite \citep[MiniGrid-DoorKey-5x5-v0]{minigrid}, places an agent in a 5x5 grid containing a locked door and a key.
-The agent's objective is to reach a goal state behind a locked door requiring a key.
-We assume both perfect sensor and transition models, a discount factor $\gamma = 0.9$, a reward of $1.0$ upon reaching the goal state, and a known start state.
-Because the start state is known and the dynamics models are perfect, we set $\mathcal{B}$ to include complete confidence in being in one of the ten states along the optimal path (i.e., $|\mathcal{B}| = 10$).
+We evaluate DPBVI on two variants of a small POMDP environment adapted from \citep[Section 17.5]{ai_modern_approach}.
+Both environments share the same transition and observation structure but differ in their reward models.

-\paragraph{Two-State Noisy-Sensor} This is a simple domain with two states, $\{ s_0, s_1 \}$, and a noisy sensor adapted from the environment in \citet[Section 17.5]{ai_modern_approach}.
+\paragraph{Two-State Noisy-Sensor (Deterministic Rewards)} This is a simple domain with two states, $\{ s_0, s_1 \}$, and a noisy sensor.
 The two actions are \emph{Go} and \emph{Stay}. \emph{Go} changes states with probability $0.9$ and \emph{Stay} stays in the same state with probability $0.9$.
-The agent received a reward of $1.0$ each timestep it is in stay $s_1$ and $0$ otherwise.
+The agent receives reward $1.0$ whenever it is in state $s_1$ and $0$ otherwise.
 With probability $0.6$ the sensor reports the correct state.
 We set the discount factor $\gamma = 0.99$ and $\mathcal{B}$ to include twenty evenly spaced beliefs between complete belief of being in either state (i.e., $|\mathcal{B}| = 20$).

+\paragraph{Two-State Noisy-Sensor (Stochastic Rewards)} This environment mirrors the transition and observation structure above but uses stochastic rewards.
+In state $s_0$, rewards follow a Gaussian distribution $\mathcal{N}(1.0, 0.1)$ (truncated to $[0.0,1.3]$), while for state $s_1$, rewards follow an exponential distribution with rate $\lambda = 10)$ (also truncated to $[0.0, 1.3]$).
+We discretize each reward distribution using forty categorical atoms over this shared support.
+PBVI receives only the expected reward for each state, while DPBVI learns the full return distributions via their categorical approximations.